borntofrappe/react-practice/nextjs-tutorial/README.md

 }
 ```

+Next.js manages the name in between square brackets by considering the actual URL: `/posts/getting-started` would result in `id` being equal to `getting-started`

+For the content of the component, it is first necessary to establish which `id` correspond to a valid page.
+In the demo, which `id` corresponds to one of the identifiers attributed to the blog posts.

-Export an async function, similar to `getStaticProps`, labeled `getStaticPaths()`.
-This is where it is possible to consider valid ids by looking at the posts in the folder bearing the same name.
+`getStaticPaths()` allows to consider valid ids by looking at the posts in the folder bearing the same name.

 ```jsx
 export async function getStaticPaths() {